heusalagroup/fi.hg.core/README.md

 Our enterprise library for TypeScript.

+### It's MIT licenced

+### It doesn't have many runtime dependencies

+### We don't have traditional releases

+We don't have traditional releases.
+This project evolves directly to our git repository in an agile manner.

 This git repository contains only the source code for a compile time use case.
 It is meant to be used as a git submodule in a NodeJS or webpack project.

 See [sendanor/typescript-package](https://github.com/sendanor/typescript-package) for a full package example.
 Although, keep in mind, this repository is not intended to be used as a NPM package dependency.

-## Releases

-We don't have traditional releases.

-This project evolves directly to our git repository in an agile manner.
+### We can make stable releases for a commercial customer

-However, we can make releases for a commercial customer.
-One stable release is 16 000 € + taxes.
-The payment may include one month of agile development with the customer.
-It will also include one year of support for that release branch.
+#### We can make stable releases for a commercial customer

+One stable release is 8000 € + taxes.

+The payment includes a month of agile development with the customer, and a year of support for that release branch.

 ## Index